Dynamic Risk Management – The Path Less Trodden…

 The WMG framework addresses all these issues by utilising the fundamental concept of profiles – with each profile aligned to specific consumer objectives, and which filter out significant portions of the data available.

-The WMG framework is visualised in figure 1 and contains two key phases – design and operation.
+The WMG framework contains two key phases – design and operation.

 In the design phase, risk profiles are designed for each type of consumer – with each profile tuned to provide appropriate security and safety feedback for that consumer.
 In this way, a profile can be thought of as a kind of IoT threat data filter.
 Once profiles have been defined, an initial database of IoT threat data is used to train the risk assessment models for each profile.